Tobias Harris Is the NBA's Swiss Army Knife

 "I loved having him," Pistons center Andre Drummond says.
 "I'm definitely still watching him to this day.
 He's having a helluva year and should've been an All-Star.
 He was one of the better teammates I had.
 Philly is really lucky to have him."

 Harris enjoyed his time with the Clippers, who were the biggest surprise in the Western Conference after they traded Blake Griffin in the deal to acquire him, but his stint with the organization taught him about the business of basketball.
 When he turned down an $80 million extension last summer to bet on himself this year, he hoped he could set himself up for a bigger contract this offseason.

-The Clippers, however, had other plans—rebuild with draft picks and cap space—and they decided Harris, with his heftier future price tag thanks to a career-high 20.9 points per game, didn’t fit in their big picture.
+The Clippers, however, had other plans—rebuild with draft picks and cap space—and they decided Harris, with his heftier future price tag thanks to a career-high 20.9 points per game, didn't fit in their big picture.

 "That's business.
 That's not personal," Harris says.
 "I wouldn't say teams were giving up on me.
 It's just understanding the business.
 When you come into a situation, and they say, 'Oh, we know he's a good player and he's going to get better,' then they get surprised by how much better you get, they'll be like, 'Oh wait, I didn't know you were going to get that much better.'
 For me, I take that as a compliment.
 This is what I work for every single day."